phonghuule/textract-comprehend/README.md

 -   [Amazon Textract](https://aws.amazon.com/textract/) -- Extracts text and data from scanned documents automatically.
 -   [Amazon Comprehend](https://aws.amazon.com/documentation/comprehend/) -- Uses ML to find insights and relationships in text.
 -   [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) with Kibana -- Searches and visualizes the information.
--   [Amazon Cognito](http://aws.amazon.com/cognito) -- Integrates with Amazon ES and authenticates user access to Kibana.
+-   [Amazon Cognito](http://aws.amazon.com/cognito) -- Integrates with Amazon OpenSearch and authenticates user access to Kibana.
 For more information, see [Get started with Amazon Elasticsearch Service: Use Amazon Cognito for Kibana access control](https://aws.amazon.com/blogs/database/get-started-with-amazon-elasticsearch-service-use-amazon-cognito-for-kibana-access-control/).
 -   [Amazon S3](http://aws.amazon.com/s3) -- Stores your documents and allows for central management with fine-tuned access controls.
 -   [AWS Lambda](http://aws.amazon.com/lambda) -- Executes code in response to triggers such as changes in data, shifts in system state, or user actions.
 Because S3 can directly trigger a Lambda function, you can build a variety of real-time [serverless](https://aws.amazon.com/serverless/) data-processing systems.